OneFiveFour/got-sample/README.md

 * The amount of UnitTests was reduced to just exemplary samples.
 * Since this app is fairly simple, the UseCase layer was skipped.
 ViewModels can talk directly to the data/domain layer.
 * The fallback error messages are not I18Nized.
+* The DarkMode setting is not persisted and does not implement the usual selection dialog (On, Off, System).
+Instead it switches hard-coded between On and Off.

 # Other comments